openhab/openhab-addons/bundles/org.openhab.binding.mybmw/README.md

 | png                 | Image  | Read     | The image as png          |
 | view                | String | Write    | The view port of the car  |

-Possible view ports:

-- _VehicleStatus_ Front Left Side View
-- _FrontView_ Front View
+Possible view ports (currently only one is available, which is automatically set as default):

-- _FrontLeft_ Front Left Side View
+- _AngleSideViewForty_ Front Left Side View
-- _FrontRight_ Front Right Side View
-- _RearView_ Rear View

 ## Further Descriptions